Family Law

 Finally, Georgia does something almost nobody else advertises in plain English: under § 19-6-15(k)(2), either side can demand a jury trial on child support in the situations the statute lists.
 That does not mean every case goes to a jury — it means leverage and cost change the minute someone files the demand.

-This article covers the baseline schedule, the 2023 refresh, the deviation list people actually fight over (high income, low income, 50+ and 90+ overnight bands, travel, new-household income), a two-child worked example with $6,000 and $2,500 gross, the jury rule, and modification under § 19-6-15(k)(1) when life changes.
+This article covers the baseline schedule, the 2023 refresh, Senate Bill 454’s January 1, 2026 changes, the deviation list people still fight over after the worksheet math, a two-child worked example with $6,000 and $2,500 gross, the jury rule, and modification under § 19-6-15(k)(1) when life changes.

 Georgia's Income Shares Model — The Baseline